4980/Course/Notes.md

 We can layout a game level using L-Systems.
 Unfortunately, unless you really take care when generating L Systems, the systems can create degenerate L Systems that self intersect, creating impossible-to-cross levels.
 One way to resolve this is to use an additional sampling technique called rejection sampling.
 With rejection sampling, you put your L System in a do-while loop.
 You generate your L System, then check the result.
 If the result is acceptible, you break out of the loop.
 Otherwise, you run the L System.
 This prevents you from having to creating an terribly complex L System when a simple check in a while loop could detect degenerate cases that would be hard to code out of an L System.

+# Moving to the GPU

+The GPU runs micro programs called shaders.

+These shaders take advantage of the hyper-threaded nature of the GPU.
+The GPU can run thousands of threads simultaneously as long as the threads are doing the same computations.

+We will focus on two main types of shaders, vertex shaders and fragments shaders.

+In Unity, you do not directly attach a shader to a mesh.
+You place a material on a mesh and a shader on a material.
+The material passes parameters to a shader.
+By default, a new object in Unity has a read-only "default" material.
+To change any material parameters, you need to create a new material.

+Custom shaders in Unity use a language similar CG.
+Some things you might notice about CG code:
+- Variable declarations have a semantic tag, i.e. <type> <variable name> : <SEMANTIC>
+    - These semantics tell the GPU where to put different peices of information in your code (such as vertex positions, normals, etc.)
+    - When in doubt, you call always pass data as a TEXCOORD
+- Variable types can have a number [2-4] appended to them, which creates an array.
+The values in the array can be accees by using dot notation followed by x, y, z, or w.
+Unlike other languages, you can also use .xy, .zwx or any other combination you want.
+This is called swizzling.
+- Most methods are designed to run on all values in an array type.
+So abs() on a float4 type will return the absolute value on all the elements of the array type.
+- Shaders have different float types.
+  - fixed is a fixed point 12 bit number
+  - half is a 16 bit floating point number